 All required materials should be sent to email@example.com

 13. Should I send my reference letters with my required materials or can they be sent separately?

 Either way is fine as long as all of your letters arrive by the deadline.

 14. How much is the stipend?

-The sponsored internships pay a lump sum to be divided over 8 weeks equaling about $10.00 an hour.
+The sponsored internships pay a lump sum to be paid out in increments every 2 weeks equaling about $10.00 an hour.
 Note: Your stipend will be taxed.

 15. How many days will I have off?

-Sponsored interns must work a 5 day, 40 hr/week schedule with 2 days off, as per their sponsorship requirements.
+Sponsored interns must work a 5 day, 40hr/week schedule with 2 days off.
 Unpaid interns can work as many hours as their school requires for them to complete their degree.
-As animals need care everyday, some weekend and holiday work is required.
+As animals require care every day, some weekend and holiday work is required.